spany14/spany14/README.md

 - 👋 Hi, I’m spandana
 - 👀 I’m interested in AR and Computer Vision
 - 🌱 I’m currently working as Mixed Reality Software Engineer at RWTH
-- 📫 How to reach me : On linkedin under Spandana Matapathi
+- 📫 How to reach me : LinkedIn](https://www.linkedin.com/in/spandanamatapathi/)

 <!---
 spany14/spany14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.